Nymeria8/splitreads/readme.md

 + [BWA](http://bio-bwa.sourceforge.net/)

 ## To run this script, you need:
-+ An aligment file in SAM format of paired-end, large-insert whole genome sequencing, with a minimum of 25 bp of read size.
-We sujest [BWA aln](http://bio-bwa.sourceforge.net/) for the alignment, but any read alignment sotware that maintains the unmapped reads n the output file and uses the standard SAM flags should work.
++ An alignment file in SAM format of paired-end, large-insert whole genome sequencing, with a minimum of 25 bp of read size.
+We suggest [BWA aln](http://bio-bwa.sourceforge.net/) for the alignment, but any read alignment software that maintains the unmapped reads n the output file and uses the standard SAM flags should work.
 + A cluster that defines a rearrangement as given by [Talkowski et al, 2011](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3071919/) **OR** A rearrangement with two breakpoint regions and two read spanning reads, as showed in the image above.

 ## Usage: